AAYUSHII30/AI_AayushiSakpal/README.md

 ## Short description
 A pipeline that accepts a student query (concept), retrieves structured knowledge from a small knowledge graph, uses an LLM to generate a short slide deck + narration (grounded to sources), and automatically converts the slides to a Manim animation.

-(Problem statement referenced from Statements.pdf)
+(Problem statement referenced from Statements.pdf provided via mail)

 ## What I submit
 - `README.md` (this file)